Skip to main content

 How much profit does a restaurant make in India?

-A small restaurant in India with monthly revenue of ₹5–10 lakhs typically earns ₹50,000 to ₹2,00,000 in net profit.
-Mid-size restaurants earning ₹15–30 lakhs monthly can see ₹2–5 lakhs in profit.
-The average restaurant profit margin in India ranges from 10–15%, depending on city, cuisine type, and operational efficiency.
+A small Indian restaurant with ₹5–10 lakh monthly revenue typically earns ₹50,000–₹2,00,000 in net profit.
+Mid-size restaurants at ₹15–30 lakh revenue earn ₹2–5 lakh.
+The average restaurant profit margin in India is 10–15%, varying by city, cuisine type, and how tightly food cost and labor are managed.

 What is the average restaurant profit margin in India?

 The average net profit margin for restaurants in India is 10–15%.
-Well-managed restaurants achieve 15–20%, while cloud kitchens and delivery-only models may reach 20–25% due to lower overhead.
-Fine dining at premium locations can exceed 20% if revenue is strong enough to absorb high rent.
+Well-managed operations achieve 15–20%.
+Cloud kitchens typically reach 20–25% due to lower rent and labor overhead.
+Fine dining can exceed 20% when revenue is strong enough to absorb higher labor costs.

 How can I calculate daily profit for my restaurant?

-Enter your daily revenue and daily expenses into our free restaurant profit calculator above using the Daily mode.
+Select the "Daily" mode in our free restaurant profit calculator above, then enter your daily revenue and daily expenses.
 For monthly fixed costs like rent, divide by 30 to get the daily equivalent.
-The calculator instantly shows your daily net profit and margin %.
+The calculator instantly shows daily net profit, margin %, and projects to monthly and annual figures.

 Why is my restaurant not making profit even though it's busy?

-Common reasons: food cost exceeding 35% of revenue (menu under-priced or ingredients over-costed), overstaffing, rent-to-revenue ratio above 12%, high food wastage, or delivery aggregator commissions eating margins.
-Use the calculator above to identify which expense category is pulling your margins below break-even.
-You can also use our break even point calculator to see your minimum revenue requirement.
+Common causes: food cost exceeding 35% of revenue (menu under-priced or COGS too high), overstaffing, rent-to-revenue ratio above 12%, high food wastage, or delivery aggregator commissions compressing margins.
+Use the calculator above to pinpoint which expense category is below break-even, then check our break-even calculator for your minimum revenue target.

-What is a good food cost percentage for a profitable restaurant?
+What is the ideal food cost percentage for a profitable restaurant?

-For a profitable Indian restaurant, target 28–32% food cost.
-At 30% food cost with 28% staff cost, 8% rent, and 5% utilities, you retain approximately 14–15% as net profit — a healthy benchmark.
-Use our food cost percentage calculator to check each dish individually.
+Target 28–32% food cost for a profitable Indian restaurant.
+At 30% food cost, 28% labor, 8% rent, and 5% utilities — you retain 14–15% net profit, a healthy benchmark.
+Use our food cost percentage calculator to check each dish individually and identify which items are pulling your COGS above target.

 Is there a free restaurant profit calculator online?